Leichte Sprache

 The open art museum brings people together through art.

-At the open art museum, everyone feels respected and addressed, and they meet as equals.
+At the open art museum, everyone feels that they are perceived and addressed with respect and meet at eye level.

-The open art museum is an open space for art without borders, for an expressive world.
+The open art museum is an open place for art without borders.
+For an expressive world.

 EinBlicke (Insight)

 With its focus on Art Brut, Outsider Art and Naive Art, the open art museum works with an art that is difficult to grasp.
-Ahmad Al Rayyan and Mirjam Kradolfer’s videos (2021) provide insights into this art and explain it succinctly and artfully.
+The films by Ahmad Al Rayyan and Mirjam Kradolfer (2021) provide “insights” into this art and explain it briefly and artfully.

 Art Brut

 Individual visionaries took an early interest in creating art beyond the academies and the art market.
-Around 1900, collections with works by patients were created at various psychiatric clinics (such as the Morgenthaler Collection in Waldau near Bern).
+Around 1900, collections of works by patients were created at various psychiatric clinics (see the Morgenthaler Collection at Waldau near Bern).
 This «art by the mentally ill» (Hans Prinzhorn, 1922) or later «condition-related art» (Leo Navratil, 1950s/1960s) was particularly popular in avant-garde circles.
 It also had a great influence on Jean Dubuffet (1901– 1985).
 In 1945 he coined the term art brut as an alternative to art cultural.
 Dubuffet understood this to mean culturally untouched, «unspoiled» figures outside of an artistic tradition with the power of a «rough diamond.»

 Outsider Art